API

 Availability: Luxembourg.

 • GPU-HF.
-VMs with the high clock rate of the CPU and with a graphics card, suitable for complex calculations that require graphics accelerator resources, high performance and speed.
+VMs with a high clock rate of the CPU and with a graphics card, suitable for complex calculations that require graphics accelerator resources, high performance, and speed.

 Availability: Luxembourg.